gorishababbar/HMS/README.md

 # HMS
- Hotel Management System using HTML, CSS and JS with Firebase and PHP backend
+ Hotel Management System using HTML, CSS and JS with Firebase and PHP for backend